floydrise/fitspo-app/README.md

 # Fitspo - Fitness Tracking Made Easy

 Welcome to our fitness webapp fitSpo!
-We created this app as we felt the best to way to encourage improvement is to look back at the progress you made.
+We created this app as we felt the best to way to encourage improvement is to look back at the progress you've made.

 ## 🚀 Live Demo